michaelsoriano/age-check/README.md

 - redirectTo (URL to redirect when successful)
 - title (Title text above the prompt)
 - copy (Paragraph text below the title)
+- success (Callback to be called on successful validation, takes no arguments)
 - successMsg {header (Header on top of success message), body (text for success message)}
 - underAgeMsg (Message when user didn't pass age requirements)
 - errorMsg {invalidDay (message for invalid day entered), invalidYear (message for invalid year entered)}